danielraffel/Griddy-MIDI-Effect-Plugin/README.md

 5. Open a Pull Request

 ## Acknowledgments
+Details in
 - Emilie Gillet (Mutable Instruments) for the original Grids module and algorithm
 - The JUCE team for the excellent cross-platform audio framework
-- The drum pattern dataset used in the original machine learning process
+- Matthew Tytel for the Visage audio framework

 ## Support

-For issues, questions, or suggestions, please open an issue on GitHub or contact thegenerouscorp@gmail.com
+For issues, questions, or suggestions, please open an issue on GitHub or contact [mailto:thegenerouscorp@gmail.com](thegenerouscorp@gmail.com)

 ## Build Status